 Part of the answer must be for government and public services to use the analytic skills and networks available to better anticipate the types of changes coming over the horizon and prepare now for some of the opportunities and challenges of tomorrow.

-Take the Internet of Things (see Technology Watch July 2015 and May 2014), as an example.
-In every town there will soon be thousands of remote sensors collecting data about climate, air quality, traffic flows, transport, energy use, flood control and much more.
+Take the Internet of Things – in every town there will soon be thousands of remote sensors collecting data about climate, air quality, traffic flows, transport, energy use, flood control and much more.
 Do you know what information is available or planned to be collected by other organisations that might help you in your planning and service monitoring?
 Do you have in place standards and protocols for sharing and publishing?
 Are there things you shouldn’t be sharing?
 Are you looking at ways to build automated monitoring and communications into all of your projects and services?

 Looking slightly further forward, there are predictions of call centre staff increasingly being replaced by question answering, automated systems born of a marriage between the equivalents of Apple’s virtual assistant ‘Siri’, big data analytics and pattern recognition software.
 Are there areas of your business where you can safely begin to experiment with these types of technologies?